MaximumTrainer/test-framework-example/readme.md

 # About This Project

+In this example project we use junit, cucumber & concordion to demonstrate the testing pyramid.
+In this example cucumber is used with Selenium simply to demonstrate brekaing out into UI tests.

 # Frameworks & Example Patterns
 - Cucumber – For BDD-style test definitions.
-- WebdriverIO – For UI automation.
+- Selenium – For UI automation.
 - Builder Pattern – For creating test data objects cleanly.
 - Prototype Pattern – For cloning reusable test data.
 - DSL (Domain-Specific Language) Driver – To encapsulate actions in a readable way.